-- Yirgacheffe – Actually a smaller region situated within Sidamo, but renown for producing a coffee that’s become universally accepted around the world due to a number of factors.
+- Yirgacheffe – Actually a smaller region situated within Sidamo, but renowned for producing a coffee that’s become universally accepted around the world due to a number of factors.
 Engages in both dry and wet processing of beans.

 Ethiopian coffees are unique in that they share flavor profiles that are similar to one another while at the same time being distinctly their own.
-Most beans produce a flavor that’s unmistakably fruity and citrusy, and you should expect to taste lemon and blueberry blends from all three regions, alongside a wonderful floral aroma, not unlike fine wine.
-Sidamo, however, tends to feel a bit lighter in body than Harrar does.
+Most beans produce a flavor that’s unmistakably fruity and citrusy, and you should expect to taste the lemon and blueberry blends from all three regions, alongside a wonderful floral aroma, not unlike a fine wine.
+Sidamo, however, tends to feel a bit lighter in the body than Harrar does.
 Harrar also carries notes of rich, decadent chocolate.

-Yirgacheffe, considered by many to be the gold-standard for an arabica roast, mimics many of those same great fruity flavors inherent to the Sidamo beans, mainly due to being located within the same geographical location, but produces a velvety-smooth texture that is all it’s own.
+Yirgacheffe, considered by many to be the gold standard for an arabica roast, mimics many of those same great fruity flavors inherent to the Sidamo beans, mainly due to being located within the same geographical location, but produces a velvety-smooth texture that is all it’s own.
 The flavor profile is so complex and highly respected that it’s no wonder why coffee buyers often head to the country in hopes of finding new inventory for their shops.

 These are just a sampling of some of the regions within Ethiopia that coffee is grown and harvested, and while these three were selected because of their relative popularity, any of the beans produced here are worthy of your consideration.

-Try one, or try them all, and experience a complexity and myriad of flavors and aromas that can only come from the birthplace of coffee.
+Try one, or try them all, and experience complexity and myriad of flavors and aromas that can only come from the birthplace of coffee.

 How to Select The Best Beans